ch-stark/gitops-rbac-example/blog/blog.md

 The following example uses the Apps-Of-Apps pattern.
 We have a root-Application which needs to be setup manually.
 It points to a folder where all other Argocd-Applications are stored.
-Those Applications point to the folders where you store the necessary artifacts like Policies or ApplicationSets together with their placements.
+Those Applications point to the folders where you store the necessary artifacts like Policies or ApplicationSets together with their Placements.

 In the following we have two teams: